jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

     frequency at which topics are published.
   * There is also some added latency but mostly likely under a millisecond for most messages.
-We paid special attention to use ROS messages with a header so you also can rely on the ``timestamp`` to figure out when the data was generated.
+We paid special attention to use ROS messages with a header, so you also can rely on the ``timestamp`` to figure out when the data was generated.

 Notes
 =====

-* By default the dVRK console publishes both synchronous (events) and asynchronous data (state data).
+* By default, the dVRK console publishes both synchronous (events) and asynchronous data (state data).
 Events (such as ``operating_state`` are published as fast as possible.
 State data (such as ``measured_js``...) is published periodically.
-By default the dVRK console publishes data at 100Hz (10ms).
+By default, the dVRK console publishes data at 100Hz (10ms).
 This can be increased using the ``-p`` command line argument.
-By default the dVRK arm components are running at 1.5KHz so it doesn't make sense to publish at any rate higher than 1.5KHz.
+The dVRK arm components are running at 1.5KHz, so it doesn't make sense to publish at any rate higher than 1.5KHz.
 * We provide a full fledge dVRK client API for both Python (``import dvrk``) and Matlab (``dvrk.``).
-These are very convenient for quick testing and sending commands from an interactive interpreter but they come at a cost.
+These are very convenient for quick testing and sending commands from an interactive interpreter, but they come at a cost.
 To provide all the possible features, these dVRK clients have to subscribe to all the dVRK topics and this will definitely slow down your interpreter.
 This is specially true for